ImperialCollegeLondon/rse_further_git_course/episodes/l1-06-releases_tags.md

 To avoid confusion, people usually refer to the first kind of version as a "release" and the second as a "commit", which is what we'll do here.

+### When should I consider creating releases?

+You *might* consider creating releases if:

+- You have a large, distributed user base and you don't want them just using some random commit from your repository
+- You periodically add or change features in a non-backwards-compatible way
+- You want to bundle these features together and advertise them to your users
+- Your software is complex and you can't guarantee that every commit on `main` has been thoroughly tested
+- You want to be able to support several versions of your software simultaneously (e.g. you intend to maintain a v2 of your software, even after v3 has been released)
+- You want to provide a place to download files that you've generated (such as `.exe` files) and distribute them to users

+In general, though, creating a release is also just a convenient way to label a particular commit, so it's a useful way to ensure that the users you're sharing it with -- who may not be technically savvy -- are using a specific commit, rather than simply whatever the latest commit on `main` is.

 ### When *don't* I need to create releases for my software?

 You probably don't need to create releases for your software if: